imarranz/data-science-workflow-management/README.md

 ## Description

   * README.md: The top-level README for developers.
 It is also the README of github.
+In this file we can write a brief description about the project.

   * requeriments.txt: The requirements file for reproducing the analysis environment.